micmejia/bible-dump/NKJV/Matthew/Matt 20.md

 Is it not lawful for me to do what I wish with my own things?
 Or is your eye evil because I am good?'

 ###### 16
 So the last will be first, and the first last.
-For[^d] many are called, but few chosen." ## Jesus a Third Time Predicts His Death and Resurrection
+For many are called, but few chosen." ## Jesus a Third Time Predicts His Death and Resurrection

 ###### 17
 Now Jesus, going up to Jerusalem, took the twelve disciples aside on the road and said to them,